-Hope UK works to equip young people to make drug-free choices.
+Hope UK aims to equip young people to make drug-free choices.

 Although happy to take drug awareness sessions – both with children and young people and the adults who work with them/care for them – we also help develop relevant life skills.
 For example, peer resistance skills, developing confidence and decision-making tools.
 These skills are vital not just for drug-related situations, but for life generally.

 “I am a youth worker with Pollards Hill Baptist Church in Mitcham, Surrey.
 The Church runs a youth club with a high proportion of un-churched young people from the surrounding neighbourhood.
 I arranged for Hope UK to send a speaker to one of our youth club evenings and she was excellent.
 There were about 35 young people present and she held their attention by involving them in role play and other interactive activities that served to increase their understanding of specific drugs that are commonly available.
 The session was down-to-earth, practical and up-to-date.
 I am hoping that the Hope UK speaker will come again to speak to the whole church as well as the young people.”

 STAY UP TO DATE WITH ALL OUR NEWS

 Sign-up to receive our bi-monthly e-newsletters with all the latest news, information and events.